-Hatcheries can generally be classified as supplementation hatcheries or conservation hatcheries, with the latter differing in its emphasis on not only producing desired numbers of fish for hatchery release, but also reducing genetic and ecological impacts of releases on wild fish (Flagg and Nash, 1999).
-As many Pacific Coast salmon populations continue to decline, the use of supplementation hatcheries has been relied on to recover populations; however, there is controversy concerning the role of hatcheries in the recovery and supplementation of wild salmon stocks (Brannon et al. 2004).
-Recent literature suggests that supplementation hatchery programs have had negative impacts on wild fish due to genetic, domestication, physiological, behavioral, disease, and population level effects.
-Recent efforts to reform hatchery management and minimize impacts to native salmonid populations are ongoing and have placed increasing emphasis on the role of conservation hatcheries.
-Objectives of developing a conservation hatchery include:
+As many Pacific Coast salmon populations continue to decline, the use of hatcheries has been relied on as one of several options to recover such populations; however, there is controversy about the role of hatcheries in the recovery and supplementation of wild salmon stocks (Brannon et al. 2004).
+Recent literature suggests that hatchery programs have had negative impacts on wild fish due to genetic, domestication, physiological, behavioral, disease, and population level effects.
+Although the potential genetic and ecological risks of hatcheries are of concern, it is often difficult to demonstrate conclusively that adverse effects are actually occurring and, if so, how serious they are (DFG and NMFS 2001).
+Recent efforts to reform hatchery management, minimizing impacts to native salmonid populations, are ongoing.
+Development of hatchery management plans is a key component in hatchery reform.